nilsonsales/WashHands/README.md

 I realised that our notion of time isn't very precise, and I was thinking about a device that could start without one having to touch it.
 That's when I thought about using the ultrasound sensor with Arduino.
 This project helps you manage your time while washing your hands, to make sure you got rid of the viruses.

-For images and schematic, check the Project on the Arduino community: https://create.arduino.cc/projecthub/nilsonsales/washhands-19ceac
+Link for the Project in the Arduino community: https://create.arduino.cc/projecthub/nilsonsales/washhands-19ceac